realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

   - This data is not exposed directly, only through `Role` or `DomainInfo` methods.
 - *Yes, things are copied.*
   - This is easier than dealing with the complexity of mutable objects.
+  - It is easier than working with threads.
+  - Optimizations can be made later if needed, the architecture is designed to easily allow for this.

 ### Constructor Convenience
 - No Dependency Injection framework (_ugh..._)